Skip to content

 Pezinok, Slovakia, June 2025

-Romana Vanova presented to 15 classmates at Gymnázium Pezinok, explaining what E29 is, its benefits like travel and skill development, and encouraged them to consider participating in such activities.
+Romana presented to 15 classmates at Gymnázium Pezinok, explaining what E29 is, its benefits like travel and skill development, and encouraged them to consider participating in such activities.

 Radobycice, Czechia, June 2025